openshift-labs/learn-katacoda/middleware/serverless/03-traffic-distribution.md

 - **prev**: The previously active revision, which will now have zero traffic
 - **latest**: The route pointing to any latest service deployment, by setting to zero we are making sure the latest revision is not picked up automatically.

-*NOTE: In the service definition above we added a special tag: `latest`.
-Since you have defined that all 100% of traffic goes to `greeter-v1`, this tag can be used to suppress the default behavior of Knative Service to route all 100% traffic to latest revision.*
+> *NOTE: In the service definition above we added a special tag: `latest`.
+Since you have defined that all 100% of traffic goes to `greeter-v1`, this tag can be used to suppress the default behavior of Serverless Service to route all 100% traffic to latest revision.*

 Before you apply the resource `$BOOK_HOME/basics/service-pinned.yaml`, call the `greeter` service again to verify that it is still providing the response from `greeter-v2` that includes `Namaste`.